ENEE467/Getting_Started/source/Lab8.rst

 Lab 8
 =====

-The purpose of this lab is to familiarize you with the UR3e robot and the tools we have for making it do useful and/or interesting things.
+The purpose of this lab is to familiarize you with the UR3 robot and the tools we have for making it do useful and/or interesting things.
 Additionally, you will cause the end point of the robot arm to move in both a square and circle in a vertical plane and in a horizontal plane.
+The horizontal plane is the plane perpendicular to the Z-Axis and the vertical plane is the plane perpendicular to any line in the horizontal plane.

+First, you will cause the end point of the arm to move in the largest possible horizontal circle.
-The Horizontal Plane is the plane perpendicular to Z-Axis and the Vertical plane is the plane perpendicular to either X or Y axes.
-Next, you will cause the end point of the arm to move in the largest possible square that is not in the horizontal plane.
+Then you will cause the endpoint of the arm to move in the largest possible horizontal square.
+Next, cause the end point of the arm to move in the largest possible vertical square.
+Finally, you will cause the end point of the arm to move through the largest possible vertical circle.

 .. note::